vasa-c/pizza-test-backend/doc/api/README.md

 For example if method is `layout` then request URL is `/api/layout`.
 If not specified `(POST)` then it GET-method.

+**NOTE**: all price transfer to the frontend as integer (in cents), for example 3.99 will be 399 on frontend.

 ## `layout`

 Requested when frontend rendered on server side.